 Robertson worked closely with former UH Director of Athletics Harry Fouke and became instrumental in the recruitment of coaches for football, basketball and golf.
 He was responsible for attracting fans, prospects and attention, helping to create the nationally-ranked programs of the 1960s and '70s.

 In 1980, the UH football stadium was named to honor Robertson for his support of the Cougar athletics program.
-With the continued financial support of the next generation of Robertson family members and other generous Cougar fans, the stadium has undergone numerous facelifts over the past 20 years making it more fan-friendly.
+With the continued financial support of the next generation of Robertson family members and other generous Cougar fans, the stadium underwent numerous facelifts over the next few decades making it more fan-friendly.
 In 2013, the historic venue was torn down to make way for the newest Houston Football Stadium to open in August of 2014.

 In the spirit of our earliest athletics donor, UH created the Corbin J. Robertson Society to recognize his long-term commitments to the goals and ideals of a strong, vibrant and fiscally responsible intercollegiate athletics program at the University of Houston.
 Because of the foundation laid by Robertson, today more that 300 student-athletes benefit from scholarship support.